FanDuel promo code: Get $200 in bonus bets for Patriots vs. Seahawks, 2026 NFL Big Game, $6M Jackpot

 FanDuel offers $200 bonus bets for the Big Game 2026 between the Seahawks and Patriots

 The New England Patriots and Seattle Seahawks will face off in the 2026 Big Game, and those who haven't started online sports betting can claim the latest FanDuel promo code, which offers new users $200 in bonus bets if their first wager of at least $5 wins.
 Seattle is favored by 4.5 points, while the over-under is 45.5, both unchanged from the opening line.
-Bettors can also participate in FanDuel's $6 Million Touchdown Jackpot.
+Bettors can also participate in FanDuel's $6 Million Touchdown Jackpot, where Kenneth Walker is the favorite for an anytime TD at -175.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.